rackerlabs/technical-blog/_posts/2020-06-01-are-you-leakproof.md

 You should standardize and describe every security policy that is part of a security group and define an owner for security policies.
-The creation process should flow similar to the following example:
+The creation process flow should be similar to the following example:

 Segregate > Standardize > Ownership > Description